The changelog highlights recent product improvements we’ve made so you can easily stay up to date on what’s new.

 Improved the search functionality in our API

-EQ provides several tens of thousands of curves, many with up to 24 forecasts instances every day.
+EQ provides thousands of curves, many with up to 24 forecasts instances every day.
 We have made it easier to search, find and pick just the information you are looking for within our API.
-Further, we have added more functions for what is called period based series, predominately used in REMIT data.
+Further, we have added more functions for period-based series, predominately used in REMIT data.

 May 18, 2020